yijunL/PopSim/README.md

    After downloading the dataset, place it into the directory: `/data/meta_data/`

 3. **Preprocess the Data**
-   Run the `data_preprocess.py` script to convert the dataset into the JSON format.
-This will prepare the dataset for further processing:
+   Run the `data_preprocess.py` script to convert the dataset into the JSON format for further processing:
    ```bash
    python data_preprocess.py
    ```